 These are mixed with a suitable fixture to reduce the viscosity of the paint so that it can be easily handled and applied to the steel surface.

-These are oxygen carrier catalysts, they accelerate the drying of the oil film through oxidation, polymerization and condensation.
+These are oxygen carrier catalysts that accelerate the drying of the oil film through oxidation, polymerization, and condensation.

 The most effective dryers are heavy metallic soaps such as resonates, linoleates, tungstates, and naphthenates of Co, Mn, Pb, and Zn.

 Cobalt materials are the most efficient and called as surface-dryers, manganese substances are completely dry, very much drying produces hard and brittle films.